< 1 minute read|Published by FAIRWINDS

 Generous living – and giving – can make an extraordinary difference in the lives of others.
 By making a charitable donation with your holiday bonus, you can support causes that make a difference in the community.
 Supporting causes that you care about not only makes a positive impact but may also lead to additional tax benefits in the following year.

-Splurge Wisely
+Spend Wisely

-Remember, before you spend your holiday bonus all in one place, it’s important to create a plan for your money.
+Remember, before you spend your holiday bonus all in one place, it’s essential to create a plan for your money.
 By planning ahead and using your bonus wisely, you can make the most of your money while enjoying the extra reward for your hard work!